John Coplans

-Early life and WWII service
+Early life and service in the Second World War

 John Coplans was born in London in 1920.
 His father was Joseph Moses Coplans, a medical doctor and a man of many scientific and artistic talents.
 His father left England for Johannesburg while John was an infant.
 At the age of two, John was brought to his father in South Africa; from 1924 to 1927 the family was in flux between London and South Africa, settling in a seaside Cape Town suburb until 1930.
 Despite the instability of his early home life, Coplans developed an enormous admiration for his father, who took him to galleries at weekends and instilled within him a love for exploration, experimentation, and a fascination with the world.

 In 1937, John Coplans returned to England from South Africa.
 When eighteen, he was commissioned into the Royal Air Force as an Acting Pilot Officer.
 Due to his hearing being affected by a rugby match, two years later, he volunteered for the army.
 His childhood experience living in Africa led to his appointment to the King's African Rifles in East Africa.
 He was active as a platoon commander (primarily in Ethiopia) until 1943, after which his unit was deployed to Burma.
 In 1945 Coplans returned to civilian life and decided to become an artist.